BLOG

 The Calm Rule: Diagnose Before Restructuring

 Do not restructure a team until the work has been mapped.
 That is the operational principle that separates a fractional COO engagement from a cost-reduction consultant.
 Cost-reduction consultants find the largest number and reduce it.
-A fractional COO maps the flow of work through each role, identifies what percentage of each role’s time is producing output versus compensating for gaps, and uses that data to determine what the team actually needs to look like.
+A fractional COO maps the flow of work through each role, identifies what percentage of each role’s time is producing output versus compensating for gaps.
+And uses that data to determine what the team actually needs to look like.
 The sequence matters: diagnosis first, restructuring second.
 Reversed, the restructuring removes capacity that the organization cannot afford to lose.

 In practice, a labor cost diagnostic covers three questions.
 First, where does work originate, and where does it stall?
 Stalled work requires human intervention that a defined process would eliminate.
 Second, which decisions consume senior time that should be delegated by documented decision rules?
 Each undelegated decision is a senior labor cost applied to a task that does not require senior judgment.
 Third, where does re-work occur?
 Re-work is labor paid twice for one unit of output.
 Each of these three categories represents a labor cost that is structural rather than necessary, addressable through systems rather than through headcount adjustment.